haganbmj/MagicSetEditor2/docs/type/index.rst

     * - ``<color:???>``
       - The text inside the tag is rendered with the given :ref:`color`.
     * - ``<size:???>``
-      - The text inside the tag is rendered with the given font size in points, for example ``"<size:12>text</size>"@ makes the text 12 points.
-The text is scaled down proportionally when it does not fit in a text box and the @scale down to`` attribute allows it.
+      - The text inside the tag is rendered with the given font size in points, for example ``"<size:12>text</size>"`` makes the text 12 points.
+The text is scaled down proportionally when it does not fit in a text box and the ``scale down to`` attribute allows it.
     * - ``<font:???>``
       - The text inside the tag is rendered with the given font family.
     * - ``<align:???>``